“My fellow citizens,

 Let us stop propounding how mad this all is, but instead, do something.”

 Well, indeed.
 Trump bears some resemblance to Hitler.
 The meme with the quote on a photo of Trump has gone round facebook, and eventually reached me.
 I googled Liselotte, and the first hit was Snopes.
-Another was this wordpress blog with the quote itself, and pictures of Hitler, and Trump with a Hitler moustache and uniform.
+Another was a wordpress blog with the quote itself, and pictures of Hitler, and Trump with a Hitler moustache and uniform.

 This has been a Republican game, too, comparing President Obama to Hitler, showing him with his arm in a position somewhat like a Nazi salute, and now Democrats are playing it.
 Possibly Liselotte Hubner existed, possibly she said something like that, though she would have been prescient, as the NSDAP had only twelve Reichstag members at the time.
 Sebastian Mueller-Soppart’s post on facebook has had 97,595 shares.
 “Minorities and the disabled” sounded a bit modern for 1929, but “minorities” was used in that sense in the early twentieth century, says the Oxford English Dictionary, and “disabled” may have particular connotations but is a modern translation.
 Sebastian says Liselotte, my grandmother, spent two years in a concentration camp after voicing her opinion.
 Dachau was founded in March 1933, just after the Nazi coalition came to power, so he may be right; though it only had two hundred prisoners, then.